camunda/camunda-docs-manual/content/user-guide/process-engine/database.md

 * REPEATABLE READS
 * SERIALIZABLE

-The recommend isolation level to run Camunda with is **READ COMMITTED**, which may have a different name according to your database system.
+The required isolation level to run Camunda with is **READ COMMITTED**, which may have a different name according to your database system.
 Setting the level to REPEATABLE READS is known to cause deadlocks, so one needs to be careful, when changing the isolation level.

 ### Custom Configuration for Microsoft SQL Server